debarshee2004/InterHacktive_CodeVengers/README.md

 To address the parking problem in India, a multi-faceted approach is necessary.
 This could include city planning that prioritizes parking infrastructure, implementing stricter parking regulations and enforcement, promoting the use of public transportation, adopting technology-based parking solutions, encouraging carpooling and shared mobility options, and raising awareness about responsible parking behavior among citizens.

 ## Overview

+- At first the user has to create an accout in the app.
+- After creating account, user can book a car parking slot by entering their location details like pincode or address.
+- After that user can book a car parking slot by entering their details.
+- The admin has to enter all the slots which are available at any given time, so that the users can avail those slots.
+- The admin has to approve or reject the booking request from users.
+- Once approved, the slots are available for use.
+- If there's no space left then the system automatically sends notification to the owner of the slot.
+- Users can check their status whether they've been accepted or rejected by the admins.
+- Admins can see all requests and their statuses.
+- All data is stored on MongoDB realtime database.
+- For sending notifications we shall use Google Cloud Messaging service(incomplete).

 ## Chalenges faced while developing the project